Things to see & do

 Entries are now being accepted for The 19th Gibside Fruitbowl Trail Race on Sunday 18 October at 9.30am!
 It's six miles around Gibside estate taking in all the landmarks.
 Up for it?

 We just love putting a smile on people's faces and sometimes nothing does that more than a homemade treat.
 A scone, or slice of yummy marmalade or chocolate and marrow cake - made right here at Gibside.
-If you get the guilty feeling after, there's plenty of space here to walk it off.
+If you get the guilty feeling after, there's plenty of wonderful, wide open spaces here to walk it off.